 So they're not people who can't function or who are not functioning well.
-So before 5 to 7 years ago, we did not see a lot of women coming up and talking.
+So before five to seven years ago, we did not see a lot of women coming up and talking.
 But you see, the last three years have had a sudden upsurge of women coming and talking about these things and wanting these things to be spoken about, wanting some kind of insight, wanting some kind of deliberation on that, some kind of conclusion.

 Okay, like we can move forward from here, which is a very good sign.
 But again because I came in and I was a woman and I came in at a time where there were only two people sitting in the United States over Indian origin people, but were the only people who were doing personal development.
 And I wasn't accepted.
 I met a lot of men.
 I knocked on a lot of doors and I sought help.

 We are supposed to be somewhere listening to them and they're giving the solutions.
 So if a woman gives a solution, I have been giving a solution since I was a kid.
 So I am not accepted very well in a lot of places, not just here.
-Even my parents get very hustle.
+Even my parents get very hostile.
 So I have a solution for everything and they come out to be right.
 Not because I'm smarter than anybody, but I really do apply my potential to any given situation.